eoinkelly/notes/R/basics.md

     * statistical analysis
     * data manipulation
 * culture
-    * stable, they don't "move fast and break thing"
+    * stable, they don't "move fast and break things"
     * Rstudio is the standard IDE (seems to be the "photoshop" of the R world)
     * lots of users use R in Rstudio without thinking of themselves as "programmers"
 * is great at